 Align Your Room Names With the Property

 In this modern era of sponsorship recognition, you’ll often see a breakout room named after a participating sponsor.
-This makes sense, since it is a great way to highlight contributors to the conference.
+It makes sense since it is a great way to highlight contributors to the conference.
 However, one thing you don’t want to do is override your venue’s room names.
 For example, if the venue has defined your general session room as Banquet Room 4, then you need to include this information on your signage and programs.
 Following this protocol will help everyone, from managers to janitors, direct lost attendees to the correct location.

 Otherwise, a lost soul looking for the creatively named “Gold Room” might get passed off to several people before getting the right information.